 Master and Commander: The Far Side of the World

-Master and Commander: The Far Side of the World is a 2003 American epic period war-drama film co-written, produced and directed by Peter Weir, set in the Napoleonic Wars.
+Master and Commander: The Far Side of the World is a 2003 American epic period war-drama film co-written, produced and directed by Peter Weir, set during the Napoleonic Wars.
 The film's plot and characters are adapted from three novels in author Patrick O'Brian's Aubrey–Maturin series, which includes 20 completed novels of Jack Aubrey's naval career.
-The film stars Russell Crowe as Jack Aubrey, captain in the Royal Navy, and Paul Bettany as Dr. Stephen Maturin, the ship's surgeon.
-The film, which cost $150 million to make, was a co-production of 20th Century Fox, Miramax Films, Universal Pictures, and Samuel Goldwyn Films, and released on November 14, 2003.
-The film grossed $212 million worldwide.
+The film stars Russell Crowe as Aubrey, captain in the Royal Navy, and Paul Bettany as Dr. Stephen Maturin, the ship's surgeon.
+This is the second onscreen collaboration for Crowe and Bettany, both of whom previously co-starred in 2001’s A Beautiful Mind.

 Plot

-During the Napoleonic Wars, Captain Jack Aubrey of HMS ''Surprise'' is ordered to fight the French privateer Acheron.
-Acheron ambushes Surprise off the coast of Brazil, causing heavy damage, while remaining undamaged by the British guns.
-The ship's boats tow Surprise into a fog bank to evade pursuit.
+During the Napoleonic Wars, Captain Jack Aubrey of brigantine HMS ''Surprise'' is ordered to intercept the heavy frigate Acheron, a French privateer.
+Acheron ambushes Surprise off the coast of Brazil, causing heavy damage while easily withstanding Surprise'''s return fire.
+Jolly boats are used to tow Surprise into a fog bank, ending the battle.
 Aubrey's officers tell him that Surprise is no match for Acheron, and that they should abandon the chase.
-Aubrey points out that Acheron must not be allowed to plunder the British whaling fleet.
-He orders Surprise refitted at sea, rather than returning to port for repairs.
-Midshipman Blakeney has his arm amputated due to injuries sustained in battle.
-Shortly afterwards, Acheron again ambushes Surprise, but Aubrey slips away in the night by using a decoy raft and ship's lamps.
+Aubrey responds that Acheron must not be allowed to plunder the British whaling fleet and orders Surprise refitted at sea, rather than a lengthy return to port for repairs.
+Shortly afterward, Acheron again ambushes Surprise, but Aubrey slips away in the night by using a decoy raft and ship's lamps.

 Awards